MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 In this case, `example.com` serves a document that embeds an iframe with a document from `https://foo.media.com`.
 Since the HTTP header only allows documents from `https://example.com` to inherit `media-playback-while-not-visible`, the iframe will not be able to use the feature.

-In the past, the ["execution-while-not-rendered" and "execution-while-out-of-viewport"](https://wicg.github.io/page-lifecycle/#feature-policies) permission policies have been proposed as additions to the Page Lifecycle draft specification.
+In the past, the `"execution-while-not-rendered"` and `"execution-while-out-of-viewport"` permission policies have been proposed as additions to the [Page Lifecycle API] draft specification.
 However, these policies freeze all iframe JavaScript execution when not rendered, which is not desirable for the featured use case.
 Moreover, this proposal has not been adopted or standardized.

 ## Interoperability with other Web API's

 Given that there exists many ways for a website to render audio in the broader web platform, this proposal has points of contact with many API's.
 To be more specific, there are two scenarios where this interaction might happen.
 Let's consider an iframe, which is not allowed to play `media-playback-while-not-visible`:
 - Scenario 1: When the iframe is not rendered and it attempts to play audio; and
   - Callers should treat this scenario as if they weren't allowed to start media playback.
-Like when the [`autoplay` permission policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy/autoplay) is set to `'none'` for an iframe.
+Like when the [`autoplay` permission policy] is set to `'none'` for an iframe.
 - Scenario 2: When the iframe is already playing audio and stops being rendered during media playback.
   - Callers should treat this scenario as if the user had paused media playback.